no2bio/biocitationneeded/README.md

 Intuitively, one would assume Israel is the only country in the world that has such a world, but - as the saying goes - *[citation needed]* :).

-Among the propaganda being spread by the supporters of the Israeli database it's common for them to claim that "many countries" or even "most of the modern world" have such a database.
+Among the propaganda being spread by the supporters of the Israeli database there are often claims that "many countries" or even "most of the modern world" have such databases.
-Sometimes they even name specific names of countries.
+Sometimes they even name specific countries.
 Frequently, these errors stem from the fact that many countries have a
 [biometric passport](https://en.wikipedia.org/wiki/Biometric_passport#Countries_using_biometric_passports)
 or some other form of biometric ID card.
-The *crucial* difference between storing the biometric information of a single person on a card and maintaining a database that would enable identification of the entire population from an arbitrary photo or fingerprint.
+The *crucial* difference between storing the biometric information of a single person on a card and maintaining a database that would enable identification of the entire population from an arbitrary photo or fingerprint gets lost in the spin.

 If you read Hebrew, some of the debate regarding the situation in "other countries" is covered [here](http://m.no2bio.org/post-other-countries.html).